djourd1/ppgafr/content/talk/talk4/index.md

 ---
-title: Presentation of ESSA activities - Madagascar
+title: Presentation of Higher School Of Agronomic Sciences (University Of Antananarivo, Madagascar)

 summary: " "
 abstract: ""